-Learn more about OIC
+Learn More About OIC

 Emergency responders—police officers, firefighters, emergency medical technicians—need to share vital voice, video and data information across disciplines and jurisdictions to successfully respond to both day-to-day incidents and large-scale emergencies.
-Unfortunately, for decades, inadequate and unreliable communications systems have compromised their ability to perform mission-critical duties.
+Unfortunately, inadequate and unreliable communications systems have compromised their ability to perform mission-critical duties.
 Responders often have difficulty communicating when adjacent agencies are assigned to different radio bands, use incompatible proprietary systems and infrastructure or lack adequate standard operating procedures and effective multi-jurisdictional, multi-disciplinary governance structures.

 OIC executes activities across the Voice, Video and Data Communications portfolio.
 The Voice, Video, and Data Communications portfolio addresses the means through which first responders send and receive information.